pnwmatt/staleaudit-for-plex/README.md

 ![banner](./demo.gif)

-Plex-audit is a command-line tool that helps you identify stale and large content in your Plex library using watch-data from within Plex.
+staleaudit-for-plex is a command-line tool that helps you identify stale and large content in your Plex library using watch-data from within Plex.

-Plex-audit connects read-only to your Plex server's sqlite db and outputs a table containing:
+staleaudit-for-plex connects read-only to your Plex server's sqlite db and outputs a table containing:

 - Items that are older than 18 months (by default)
 - Items that haven't been watched in 18 months (by default)